mrmamadi/classification-predict-streamlit-template/resources/markdown/info.md

 The F1 Scores are calculated for each label (`2`, `1`, `0`, `-1`) and then their average is weighted by support - being the number of true instances for each label.
 In other words, the f1-score for each label is weighted based on it's proportion of TN and TP in the  sample.

 Just like the f1-score, the weighted f1 score will be a number between 0 and 1 where perfect precision and recall occurs at 1.

+##########

+### Context
+Many companies are built around lessening their environmental impact or carbon footprint.
+They offer products and services that are environmentally friendly and sustainable, in line with their values and ideals.
+They would like to determine how people perceive climate change and whether or not they believe it is a real threat.
+This would add to their market research efforts in gauging how their product/service may be received.

+### Problem statement
+With this context, EDSA is challenging you during the Classification Sprint with the task of creating a Machine Learning model that is able to classify whether or not a person believes in climate change, based on their novel tweet data.

+Providing an accurate and robust solution to this task gives companies access to a broad base of consumer sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

+To meet the problem statement we must:
+- **Train** a *Classification model* to predict the sentiment of Tweets related to climate change.
+- **Build** an app using *Streamlit*.
+- **Host** the app on an *AWS EC2* instance.
+- **Present** solution via *Video conference* presentation.